CSE284homeresque/Bart/README.md

   	git clone https://github.com/CSE284homeresque/Bart.git

-  	pip install biopython
+  	pip install Biopython

-Note: If you encounter any issues running our script, please refer to the "pip_list.txt" file.
-This file contains a list of all the packages / version numbers that were used successfully.
+Bart also requires scipy and numpy, but these packages should already be installed.
+If you encounter any issues running our script, please refer to the "pip_list.txt" file, which contains a list of all the packages and version numbers that were used successfully.

 **Run a test example**
-The example dataset used during development of this tool was SNPs associated with Type 2 Diabetes (T2D), downloaded from the NHGRI-EBI GWAS Catalog.
+The example dataset used during the development of this tool was SNPs associated with Type 2 Diabetes (T2D), downloaded from the NHGRI-EBI GWAS Catalog.

-Input sequences = T2D_SNP_demo.fasta
+Input sequences = 'T2D_SNP_demo.fasta'
-We filtered out any duplicate SNPs and those with missing information, resulting in a final dataset of approximately 3,500 unique SNPs.
-Using these coordinates, we extracted genomic sequences extending +/- 10 nucleotides from the SNP positions (given that TF-binding motifs are typically 6-10 nucleotides).
-Thus, each input sequence is 21 nucleotides long, with the SNP located at the center position.
-The complete sequence file is named 'T2D_SNP_full.fasta', but for testing purposes, we also provided 'T2D_SNP_demo.fasta,' which contains 150 sequences.
+We filtered out duplicate SNPs and those with missing information, resulting in a final dataset of approximately 3,500 unique SNPs.
+Using these coordinates, we extracted genomic sequences extending +/- 10 nucleotides from the SNP positions (given that TF-binding motifs are typically 6-10 nucleotides in length).
+Thus, each input sequence is 21 nucleotides long, with the SNP positioned at the center.
+The sequence file is named 'T2D_SNP_full.fasta', but for testing purposes, we provided 'T2D_SNP_demo.fasta,' which contains 150 sequences.

-Motif file = motifs.txt
+Motif file = 'motifs.txt'
 The motif file was downloaded from the JASPAR CORE database (2020, Vertebra).

 Instructions: